 - Attorneys cannot be paid until after recovery is paid to plaintiffs

-- Attorneys cannot be paid until they submit accounting to the Director of the Federal Judicial Center
+- Attorneys cannot be paid until they submit an accounting to the Director of the Federal Judicial Center

 - Class action attorneys are barred from representing relatives or other conflicts of interest